-The class org.hibernate.cfg.AvailableSettings enumerates all the configuration properties understood by Hibernate.
+The class AvailableSettings enumerates all the configuration properties understood by Hibernate.

 Of course, we're not going to cover every useful configuration setting in this chapter.
 Instead, we'll mention the ones you need to get started, and come back to some other important settings later, especially when we talk about performance tuning.